peteryuhang/Computer-Systems-A-Programmer-Perspective/ch9/ch9.md

 ### Dynamic Memory Allocation

-- A dynamic memory allocator maintains an area of a process’s virtual memory known as the **heap**
+- A dynamic memory allocator maintains an area of a process's virtual memory known as the **heap**

 ![](./the_heap.png)